Hasan Arfa: The Pahlavis

-Arfa first met Reza Shah Pahlavi (ruled 1926 - 1941), who was then Minister of War, at the outset of the campaign against the Kurds in 1921.
+Arfa first met Reza Shah Pahlavi, who was then Minister of War, at the outset of the campaign against the Kurds in 1921.
 Reza Shah's forceful character left a deep impression on him, and Arfa remained a loyal supporter of the Pahlavis throughout his life.
-In 1923, Arfa married Hilda Bewicke, a British ballerina in Sergei Pavlovich Diaghilev's Russian Ballet whom he met in Monaco; they had one daughter, Leila.
+In 1923, Arfa married Hilda Bewicke, a British ballerina in Sergei Diaghilev's Russian Ballet whom he met in Monaco; they had one daughter, Leila.
 He subsequently served a brief tour in 1926 as military attaché in London and attended the Staff College in Paris from 1927 to 1929.
-After his training in France, he was promoted to the rank of lieutenant-colonel and placed in command of the newly formed Pahlavi Guards Cavalry Regiment, which he turned into a highly disciplined and professional unit.
+After his training in France, he was promoted to the rank of lieutenant Colonel and placed in command of the newly formed Pahlavi Guards Cavalry Regiment, which he turned into a highly disciplined and professional unit.
 Reza Shah made him commandant of the Military Academy and in 1932 promoted him to the rank of colonel.
 In 1934, Arfa accompanied Reza Shah on his official visit to Turkey.
-He was appointed inspector general of the cavalry and armed forces in 1936 and promoted to general in 1939.
+He was appointed inspector general of the cavalry and armed forces in 1936 and promoted to Brigadier General in 1939.
 During the joint Anglo-Soviet Invasion of Iran in August 1941, the shah appointed Arfa chief of staff in charge of the defenses for Tehran.
-After the British and Soviets defeated the Iranian army and forced Reza Shah to abdicate, his son and successor, Mohammad Reza Shah Pahlavi (r.
-1941 - 1979), appointed Arfa chief of military intelligence.
+After the British and Soviets defeated the Iranian army and forced Reza Shah to abdicate, his son and successor, Mohammad Reza Pahlavi, appointed Arfa chief of military intelligence.

 Arfa became involved in national politics during the 1940s and 1950s.
-As Chief of the General Staff from 1944 to 1946, he authorized the supply of weapons to the Shahsavan tribesmen who opposed the autonomous government of Azerbaijan.
+As Chief of the Joint Staff from 1944 to 1946, he authorized the supply of weapons to the Shahsavan tribesmen who opposed the Azerbaijan People's Government.
 In early 1946, Arfa was instrumental in gathering signatures of parliamentary deputies for a petition supporting Iran's complaint before the United Nations Security Council that Soviet forces continued to occupy northern Iran in contravention of an agreement to withdraw.
 Arfa's actions placed him in the camp of political leaders who tended to perceive malevolent intentions in Soviet policies but benign intentions in British policies.
 The pro-Soviet/anti-British politicians denounced Arfa in parliament and the press, and consequently Prime Minister Ahmad Qavam insisted that Arfa be dismissed from his post as chief of the general staff.
 In 1946, Arfa was imprisoned for seven months.
 He was eventually exonerated, but he was retired summarily from active duty in March 1947.